 Favorite quote from the author:

-I randomly came across this book, and found out it was really popular.
+I randomly came across How To Read Literature Like A Professor, and found out it was really popular.
 I’d love to help you read more and better, and my gears are constantly churning how I can help you do that (hit me up if you want to hear my product ideas so far).
 Summarizing this book is surely a good start.

 Thomas C. Foster is an English professor (surprise), and he uses many examples from classic books to show you how you can unlock what you read and figure out what lies beneath the basic level of the story.
 This book will not only make your reading more fun and more satisfying, you’ll also be able to harness what your learn in a much more professional way.